Preserving Biodiversity (TNFD)

 short-medium

-• 12.
-Reduced cost due to improved resource efficiency in tire manufacturing
+• 1.
+Cost savings through improved resource efficiency in manufacturing

 medeium-long

-• 14.
-Products development & recycling commercialization to meet the growing demand for used tire recycling
+• 3.
+Product development and recycling business to meet the growing demand for recycling used tires

 medeium-long

-• 15.
-Possible funding expansion through sustainable financing for the development of new ICT technologies that preserve biodiversity preservation
+• 4.
+Expand funding through sustainable finance and other means for the development of technologies that contribute to ecosystem conservation

 short-medium

-Products & Services Achieve differentiation through creation of products & services that protect, manage, and restore nature
+Products & services Differentiation through the creation of products and services that protect, manage, and restore nature

-• 16.
-Achieve differentiation through tire products with improved wear resistance for TRWP reduction
+• 5.
+Differentiation of tire products with improved wear resistance to reduce TRWP*

-• 17.
-Achieve differentiation through expanded sales of retreaded tires to reduce resource use and manufacture of lightweight tire products
+• 6.
+Expanding sales of retreaded tires to reduce the use of resources, and differentiation through lightweight tire products

 short-medium

-• 19.
-Improved reputation and corporate value through contributions to Nature Positive
+• 9.
+Improving reputation and corporate value through contributions to Nature Positive

 medeium-long